 Alaska Drug Facts and Statistics

-Despite its remote location in comparison with the rest of the United States, Alaska has one of the highest illegal drug use rates - a fact indicated by a 2003 survey conducted by National Surveys on Drug Use and Health.
+Despite its remote location in comparison with the rest of the United States, Alaska has one of the highest illegal drug use rates.
 Due to the difficulty of bringing in certain drugs, such as cocaine, Alaska has become a true breeding ground for drug traffickers and dope peddlers seeking to capitalize by selling their drugs at much higher profit rates.

 Methamphetamine addiction is a rapidly growing problem in the state of Alaska.
 Officials are still discovering small meth labs all over the state.
 There is also a meth importation issue that affects Alaskans.
 Methamphetamine is shipped from the western part of the United States into Alaska.